gabrijelradovcic/FastAPI-NLP/README.md

 ### Prerequisites

-- Python 3.10 or later version
+- [Python 3.10 or later](https://www.python.org/downloads/) — Ensure that Python is installed on your system.
-- Poetry
+- [Poetry](https://python-poetry.org/docs/#installation) — Poetry is used for dependency management in this project.
+Ensure that after installations Poetry and Python are added to PATH environmental variable

 ### Steps

 1. **Clone the Repository**:
 git clone "https://github.com/gabrijelradovcic/FastAPI-NLP.git"

-cd FastAPI-NLP
+Make sure you are in right directory when running server using Command Prompt
+- "cd FastAPI-NLP"

 2. **Install Dependencies**:
 Using Poetry, run the following command to install all required dependencies: